CodeTrainerMan/MerkleTree4j/README.md

     <img src="https://img.shields.io/badge/JDK-1.8+-green.svg">
 </p>

-this project use web3utils publish package,that my project too. this merkletree result is same result whit solidity merkle result;
+this project use web3utils publish package,that my project too. this merkletree result is same result whit solidity merkle result.

+if that can help please start this project and web3utils project.

 #start:  add jar in pom.xml